 The following shortcoming was identified for the approach 1 method during the discussion:

 The current design has an extensibility problem: a decoder that does not understand a reserved scalability type would not be able to decode a subset of the bitstream using that reserved scalability type.
-May be fixable.
+Fixed in a revision (v5) of the document.

 The part involving vps_extension_type is not working.